ooici/launch-plans/sandbox/lightweight/README.md

     $ cloudinitd terminate $RUN

 ##iv.
-Running the launch plan on EC2
+Running the launch plan on OOI Nimbus

-Now that we've run locally, let's try running on EC2.
+Now that we've run locally, let's try running with real VMs.
 You're going to need a similar file to ~/.secrets/local.
+You will also need to set up your Nimbus credentials.
+If you are outside the UCSD network you will need to be connected to the VPN.

+    $ cat ~/.secrets/nimbus

+    # Credentials for Nimbus

+    export NIMBUS_KEY=`cat ~/.secrets/OOINIMBUS_KEY`
+    export NIMBUS_SECRET=`cat ~/.secrets/OOINIMBUS_SECRET`

+    export CTXBROKER_KEY="$NIMBUS_KEY"
+    export CTXBROKER_SECRET="$NIMBUS_SECRET"

+    # Credentials for cloudinit.d itself
+    # cloudinit.d uses to start the base nodes
+    export CLOUDINITD_IAAS_ACCESS_KEY="$NIMBUS_KEY"
+    export CLOUDINITD_IAAS_SECRET_KEY="$NIMBUS_SECRET"
+    export CLOUDINITD_IAAS_SSHKEYNAME="ooi"
+    export CLOUDINITD_IAAS_SSHKEY="~/.ssh/id_rsa.pub"

+    # Credentials for RabbitMQ
+    export RABBITMQ_USERNAME=`uuidgen`
+    export RABBITMQ_PASSWORD=`uuidgen`

+    export COUCHDB_USERNAME=`uuidgen`
+    export COUCHDB_PASSWORD=`uuidgen`

+    export COI_SYSTEM_NAME=sys`uuidgen`

+    export EXCHANGE_SCOPE="xchg`date +%s`"

+    if [ -n $EXCHANGE_SCOPE ]; then
+        RUN=$EXCHANGE_SCOPE
+    fi
+    export RUN

+Next, you will need to generate the pyon launch levels with the rel2levels.py script.
+Do this with:

+    $ source ~/.secrets/main
+    $ ./rel2levels.py -c ooinimbus.conf $PYON_PATH/res/deploy/r2deploy.yml -f

+Now you can launch the local launch plan with:

+    $ source ~/.secrets/main ; cloudinitd boot ooinimbus.conf -n $RUN

+Once you are done, you can terminate the plan with:

+    $ cloudinitd terminate $RUN

+##v.
+Running the launch plan on EC2 (experimental)

+EC2 is also supported, however be forewarned that the base image is different.
+Not all dependencies may be available or compatible.

+You're going to need a
+similar file to ~/.secrets/local.
 You will also need to set up your Context Broker and Amazon EC2 credentials.
 You will need to put your Context Broker credentials in ~/.secrets/CTXBROKER_KEY, and ~/.secrets/CTXBROKER_SECRET, and your AWS credentials in ~/.secrets/AWS_ACCESS_KEY_ID and ~/.secrets/AWS_SECRET_ACCESS_KEY .

-    $ cat ~/.secrets/main
+    $ cat ~/.secrets/ec2

     # Credentials for Nimbus Context Broker
     # The default is the broker at FutureGrid hotel.
 Use your Cumulus creds.